This post may contain affiliate links. Please read our disclosure policy.

 • Remove the pie crust from the refrigerator and unwrap and discard the plastic.
 Pierce the bottom of the pie crust all over with the tines of a fork.

-• Place a sheet of parchment paper on top of the raw crust and cover the bottom of the crust with pie weights or dried beans.
+• Place a sheet of parchment paper on top of the raw crust and fill the crust with pie weights or dried beans.
+Filling the pie crust will help keep the bottom from expanding and the edges from falling down into the pie dish.

-• Place in the center of the preheated oven and bake until the crust is lightly golden brown on the edges, about 10 minutes.
+• Place the plate in the center of the preheated oven and bake for about 10 minutes, or until the crust is just beginning to turn very lightly golden brown on some edges.

 Video